Sorry, you missed this event, SIGN UP to get information on our forthcoming shows

 The conversation will cover initial research ideas, choreographic processes, community engagement and exploring politics through dance.
 Plus a rare chance to access Gary's source material including choreographic notebooks, research books, publications and storyboards.
 The event will conclude with a short question and answer session.

-Tickets: £5 or £2.50 if bought with a ticket to the show (Includes complimentary drink)
+Tickets: £5 or £2.50 if bought with a ticket to the show (Includes complimentary drink on arrival).
+Discount will be applied at check out when both show ticket and conversation is in your basket.

 Marking 25 years since the demolition of Grimethorpe Colliery and 30 years since the rise of UK rave culture, WASTELAND, Gary Clarke’s sequel to COAL, looks at how two generations coped in this era of radical upheaval.
 As one grinds to a halt, we follow the next into the 90s illegal rave scene, where derelict warehouses and abandoned work spaces became home for a new-found community of music and dance.